nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![ViewUpcomingEventsCommandActivityDiagram](images/commands/ViewUpcomingEventsCommandActivityDiagram.png)

-### AddProfilesToEventCommand
+### Add Profiles To Event Command

 #### Description

-In this section, we will describe how the `AddProfilesToEventCommand` is implemented. `AddAttendeesCommand` is used to add existing `Profile`s to an `Event` as attendees.
+In this section, we will describe how the `AddProfilesToEventCommand` is implemented. `AddProfilesToEventCommand` is used to add existing `Profile`s to an `Event` as attendees.

 The `AddProfilesToEventCommand` class extends the `EventCommand` abstract class. `EventCommand` is an abstract class which extends the `Command` class. `AddProfilesToEventCommand` overrides the `Command#execute` method to add new attendees to an event when called.